Frequently Asked Questions

 A: The admissions requirements for the online B.S. in Criminal Justice include:

 - $25 application fee (waiver available when you speak to a program manager)

-- Students applying to the degree completion option must provide evidence that they are currently employed in a full-time capacity in the criminal justice field (typically an agency ID or employer letter)
+- Students applying to the Law Enforcement/Corrections option must provide evidence that they are currently employed in a full-time capacity in the criminal justice field (typically an agency ID or employer letter)

 Q: How long does it take to earn the criminal justice bachelor’s degree?

 A: Typical time to completion for the bachelor's in criminal justice program is two to four years.
 This can vary depending on the number of transfer credits brought into the program and whether you are taking a full-time or part-time course load.
 Review curriculum requirements here.

 A: The 5th Year option allows you to begin earning credit toward your master’s in criminal justice while completing your bachelor’s in criminal justice.
 With this option, you can take up to three master’s-level courses at the undergraduate tuition rate and earn your master’s degree faster.

 Q: Do I have to be on campus at any time during the program?